HMCS Wolf: As Wolf

 To augment the local sea defences of coastal ports, the Royal Canadian Navy (RCN) sought large, steel-hulled yachts to requisition.
 However, a significant lack of capable vessels were owned by Canadians.
 Canada turned to its southern neighbour for suitable ships, finding several that met the navy's requirements.
 However, US neutrality laws prevented their sale to belligerents in the war.
 In order to circumvent these laws, the RCN requisitioned the yachts of prominent Canadian yachtsmen and then sent them to the US to purchase the yachts that had been identified by the navy without the US government knowing they were working for the navy.
 The money to acquire the vessels was provided by the Canadian government through bank loans.

 While acquiring the yacht Breezin Thru for Clarence Wallace, Irving Keenleyside, an executive with the Burrard Dry Dock Company, spotted another yacht that fit the RCN's requirements.
 The yacht, Blue Water, was deemed acceptable after an investigation and Keenleyside sought the government's permission to purchase the vessel.
 He gave the name of his partner, E. A. Riddell, who was unaware of the program at the time of the call.
 The RCN then requisitioned Riddell's yacht upon approval in order to keep the real source of the funds secret.

 Conversion to an armed yacht involved removing most of the luxurious finery and installing naval hardware.
 The ship was armed with a 12-pounder gun, depth charges and machine guns.
 The ship was later given a 1-inch anti-aircraft gun for training purposes.
 The ship was commissioned into the RCN on 2 October 1940.
 Wolf was used to patrol the Strait of Juan de Fuca and the mouth of the Fraser River after entering service.
 The ship remained with the Esquimalt Force for the entire war, though as the war progressed, Wolf was used for training and then after September 1943, as an examination vessel.
 The yacht was paid off on 16 May 1945 and by August the ship was laid up for sale.

 The ship was purchased by Gulf Lines as a coastal ferry in 1946.
-Renamed Gulfstream the ferry was wrecked off Powell River, British Columbia on 11 October 1947.
+Renamed Gulfstream, she was wrecked off Powell River, British Columbia, Canada, on 11 October 1947.